majwalrus/beerpi/README.md

 The aim of this project is to help automate some of my homebrewing process.
 Specifically the Hot Liquor Tank (HLT) and the boil kettle.

-Both have 5.5kW elements, and anynone that does homebrewing will know that tight temperature control of the HLT water is important for the mash and sparging processes.
+In my setup both have 5.5kW elements, and anyone that does homebrewing will know that tight temperature control of the HLT water is important for the mash and sparging processes.
+This program could be used for most setups, and indeed as the SSRs I used to control the elements are rated up to 40A potentially much larger elements that I have in my setup.

 In addition bringing a kettle to the boil with a 5.5kW element is faster and therefore better, however it is overkill for maintaining the boil and could do with being controlled